Scentsy Wax Melts

 Features & Benefits

-- Increase the fragrance strength by adding in more wax cubes
+- Increase the fragrance strength (the throw) by adding in more wax cubes

 - Designed by award winning perfumers & fragrance designers

-- Incredible value when compared to Jar Candles.
+- Incredible value when compared to Yankee Jar Candles (see below for more info)

 - Seven fragrance families offer something for everyone

-You can learn more about our Scentsy Wax with our detailed FAQS below.
-Firstly I want to share the best selling Scentsy bars in the UK/ Ireland for 2020.
+You can learn more about our Scentsy Wax Melts with our detailed FAQS below.
+Firstly I want to share the best selling Scentsy bars in the UK/ Ireland for 2022.

 Scentsy Waxes are made in Boise, Idaho, USA in the specially designed wax factories.
 They make over 365 million wax bars per year in the Scentsy factory.